yosi-dediashvili/SubiT/design/providers.md

 ###### `get_titles_versions()`
 The function receives a Title instance and a Version instance, and will return a list of TitleVersions object for each title it got from the search.
+Note that version is passed mostly in order for it to pass it to the ProviderVersion constructor in order to rank the versions.

 ###### `download_subtitle_buffer()`
 The function receive a single version from the versions that was retrieved with